Non-Euclidean Erd\H{o}s-Anning Theorems: Introduction

 \begin{quotation} \textit{For any strictly convex distance function on $\mathbb{R}^2$, every point set with integer distances must be either collinear or finite.
 For any (non-degenerate) triangle of diameter $\delta$, at most $O(\delta^2)$ points can have integer distances from all three triangle vertices.
 If a set with integer distances has diameter $D$, it has at most $O(D)$ points.} (\cref{sec:dist-fun})

-\textit{For any two-dimensional complete Riemannian manifold of bounded genus $g$, every point set with integer distances must be either be finite or have shortest curves through each triple of points that all lie on a single geodesic.
-If some three of the points do not lie on a single shortest curve, and have diameter $\delta$, at most $O((g+1)\delta^2)$ points can have integer distances from these three points.} (\cref{sec:riemann})
+\textit{For any two-dimensional complete Riemannian manifold of finite genus $g$, every point set with integer distances must either be finite or be contained in a geodesic (a locally-shortest curve) that contains every shortest curve between pairs of the points.
+If some three points do not lie on a single shortest curve, and have diameter $\delta$, at most $O((g+1)\delta^2)$ points can have integer distances from these three points.} (\cref{sec:riemann})

-\textit{For geodesic distance on the boundary of a convex set in $\mathbb{R}^3$, every point set with integer distances must either be finite or have shortest curves through each triple of points that all lie on a single geodesic.
-If some three of the points do not lie on a single shortest curve, and have diameter $\delta$, at most $O(\delta^2)$ points can have integer distances from these three points.
+\textit{For geodesic distance on the boundary of a convex set in $\mathbb{R}^3$, every point set with integer distances must either be finite or be contained in a geodesic that contains every shortest curve between pairs of the points.
+If some three points do not lie on a single shortest curve, and have diameter $\delta$, at most $O(\delta^2)$ points can have integer distances from these three points.
 If a set with integer distances has diameter $D$, it has at most $O(D^{4/3})$ points.} (\cref{sec:convex}) \end{quotation}

 Our proofs replace the intersection properties of low-degree algebraic curves with the geometric and topological properties of additively weighted Voronoi diagrams.
 Our results for Riemannian manifolds resolve a question posed in 1983 by Richard Guy~\cite{Guy-AMM-83}, on the \emph{equilateral dimension} of Riemannian manifolds, the maximum number of points at unit distance from each other in these manifolds.
-For complete Riemannian 2-manifolds of bounded genus, we bound the equilateral dimension by a function of the genus (\cref{cor:equilateral-dimension}) but for locally Euclidean incomplete Riemannian 2-manifolds, for complete Riemannian 2-manifolds of unbounded genus, and for complete Riemannian metrics on~$\mathbb{R}^3$, the equilateral dimension is unbounded (\cref{ex:infinite-cone} and \cref{ex:high-genus}).
+Guy asked whether the equilateral dimension could be bounded by a function of dimension.
+For complete Riemannian 2-manifolds of bounded genus, we bound the equilateral dimension by a function of the genus (\cref{cor:equilateral-dimension}) but for locally Euclidean incomplete Riemannian 2-manifolds, for complete Riemannian 2-manifolds of unbounded genus, and for complete Riemannian metrics on~$\mathbb{R}^3$, we show that the equilateral dimension is unbounded (\cref{ex:infinite-cone} and \cref{ex:high-genus}).